Somanath-KC/Udacity-DSA-Nanodegree-Projects/Project 2 - Show me the Data Stuctures/Problem_2/explanation_2.md

 ## Design Choices

 For this problem I've choosed recursive approach to accomplish the task.
+The function will be called unitil every sub directory is traversed.

 ## Efficiency